robb-j/r0b-blog/content/post/deploy-esp32-with-spiffs-using-github-actions.md

 Next it creates another website, this one uses [esp-web-tools](https://esphome.github.io/esp-web-tools/) to create an interface to flash the ESP32 from a browser.
 Sadly only Chrome is supported at this time.
 This is a little html file which loads the tool and has the firmware binaries adjacent to it for the tool to load them in.
-It's all joined together with a manifest file, which specifies the firmare partitions and where to put each binary.
+It's all joined together with a manifest file, which specifies the firmware partitions and where to put each binary.

 **5. Deploy flash tool**